stephaniemagdic/travel-tracker/README.md

   - uses the Fetch API to post new data to the server
   - uses a robust test suite that accounts for user error
   - implements error handling for edge cases while loggging in and booking a trip
+  - has an accessibility lighthouse score of 100%

 ### Built-By: